 I completely understand that life takes precedence and things happen!
-If you have to reschedule, please reach out as soon as you are aware, preferably at least 48 hours prior to the shoot.
+If you have to reschedule, please reach out as soon as you are aware, preferably at least 48 hours or more prior to the shoot.
 With enough notice, your retainer and monies paid will be applied to your rescheduled date.

 For weddings, if I am able to re-book the original wedding date, you will receive credit for all monies already paid with exception of the retainer.
 A new contract may be required.
 The new package price will reflect pricing in effect when the date change occurs.
 In the event that you reschedule the wedding and I am not able to re-book the original wedding date, you forfeit the retainer but will receive a credit for all other monies paid.
 Credit may be applied to wedding coverage within one year of original date provided I am available.

 Please understand, rescheduling is not something that can go on forever.
 I work on a three-strike basis.
 After the third attempt to reschedule, unless there have been very significant reasons, I will not continue to reschedule and you will forfeit the retainer.
 My time is as precious as yours!